hindu-comm/mail_stream_advaita-l/2014/01/Body_is_the_disease/124__shrImallalitAlAlitaH.md

 > not in opponent's siddhAnta.
 >

-​There are two ways to see your stand:
+There are two ways to see your stand:
 1. vAda is not possible if something is not accepted true by both opponents
 2. Even if vAda starts, the person who doesn't accept anything true can't prove anything